 If you have not set up an initial meeting during these weeks, please do so as soon as possible by emailing me and the other committee member.

-Your Division III Committee
+Your Division III Committee: roles and expectations

-1. Committee roles what you can expect of me
+Committee roles what you can expect of me

-· As a member of your Div III committee, I will do much of what is named above: I will share resources and feedback as you put together your project, I will give you feedback on your work-in-progress, and I will offer networking and grad school advice.
+As a member of your Div III committee, I will do much of what is named above: I will share resources and feedback as you put together your project, I will give you feedback on your work-in-progress, and I will offer networking and grad school advice.
 Like the chair, I will be favorably inclined to help you however I can, though I ask that you tell me what you need.
-There will be some key differences: I will expect to join you and your chair for an initial committee meeting, and after that I will plan to join for full committee meetings once a month.
+There will be some key differences: I will expect to join you and your chair for an initial committee meeting, and after that I will plan to join for full committee meetings once or twice a month.
 Please do not rely on me for bureaucratic Hampshire deadlines, since I expect you and your chair to be responsible for those matters.
 Also, my role with Div III final evaluation, typically, will be to add comments that relate to my areas of expertise, and to help the chair with editing.

-2. My expectations for you
+My expectations for you

 Whether I’m the chair or a member on your committee, I expect you will: